Get insider access

 125 Hz

-The Kensington SlimBlade has two laser sensors located under the trackball, meaning you can use the mouse on any surface, including glass, as the sensors are directed towards the trackball rather than the surface.
+The Kensington SlimBlade has two optical sensors located under the trackball, meaning you can use the mouse on any surface, including glass, as the sensors are directed towards the trackball rather than the surface.
 The trackball is also easily removable, so you can clean the sensors if they begin to collect dust.
 If you're interested in a trackball mouse with a PixArt gaming sensor, check out the GameBall Mouse.

 4.5